lendamico/ld-hylia/src/index.md

 archiveButtonText: See all posts
 socialImage: ''
 ---
-is a dad, designer, speaker, hop dork.
+Dad.
+Designer.
+Third Thing.
+(This site is a work in progress.)